KQM-git/TCL/evidence/mechanics/gameplay-mechanics/lifeskills.md

 By: gideleon1/#2188
 Added: 04/11/2021

 **Finding:** Out of 1,174 broken bushes, I got 30 lizards, 32 matsutakes, and 32 eggs, which puts the rate of getting something from any one broken bush at about 8%.
 It seems like the drop is chosen randomly.
 My testing was done during the day, because at night, fireflies are added to the pool.
 I know they do not replace anything, because at night I was able to get all four unique drops.
+I have never gotten more than one drop out of a bush.

 **Evidence:** I didn't assume anyone would want a two hour video of me just breaking bushes, so I just compiled the results.
 [Google docs](https://docs.google.com/document/d/1-mopokLcAiOwz9I7NS8LZnmNUhz57RStiXdyYN_yNc8/edit)

 **Significance:** Was curious about the drop rates, and I couldn't find anything about them in the TCL, online, or in the data gathering server, so I figured I'd just do it myself.
 I wanted exact percentages just for the sake of thoroughness.